Planning a trip to Playa del Carmen? This Playa del Carmen itinerary is packed with insider tips for making the most of 5 days in Playa del Carmen!

 Today, you’ll be snorkeling with sea turtles in the wild.

-Note: You’ll be let you off on the highway and you’ll have to cross on the pedestrian bridge and walk along the road for 5 or 10 minutes before you arrive at Akumal Bay.
+Note: You’ll be let off on the highway and you’ll have to cross on the pedestrian bridge and walk along the road for about 10 minutes before you reach Akumal Bay.
 For the nitty-gritty details of executing an Akumal day trip, read this post.